Lifea Blinec

-Lifea Blinec is an album by Muhal Richard Abrams which was released on the Arista Novus label in 1978 and features performances by Abrams, Joseph Jarman, Douglas Ewart, Amina Claudine Myers and Thurman Barker.
+Lifea Blinec is an album by the American musician Muhal Richard Abrams, released on the Arista Novus label in 1978.
+It features performances by Abrams, Joseph Jarman, Douglas Ewart, Amina Claudine Myers and Thurman Barker.

 Reception

+The New York Times wrote that "the instrumentation ... is provocative but often ungainly; the thicker textures tend to become muddy."

-The Allmusic review states "Muhal Richard Abrams headed one of his finest small combos on this intense quintet session from 1978".
+The AllMusic review stated: "Muhal Richard Abrams headed one of his finest small combos on this intense quintet session from 1978."